It started out as a simple bill allowing parties in family court to appeal rulings before their cases were finally resolved.

 If North Carolina needed any help in understanding just how detrimental H652 can be, it need only consider the Wisconsin experience, she added, where millions in campaign contributions and expenditures (rivaling the amount spent in the 2012 Supreme Court election here) combined with partisan control have nearly crippled the state Supreme Court.

-In 2011, when considering a challenge to Gov. Scott Walker’s anti-union legislation, the Republican majority on the Wisconsin Supreme Court rushed through a 4-3 opinion supporting, with justices actually coming to blows over a dissenting justice’s delay in finishing her opinion.
+In 2011, when considering a challenge to Gov. Scott Walker’s anti-union legislation, the Republican majority on the Wisconsin Supreme Court rushed through a 4-3 opinion supporting the governor, with justices actually coming to blows over a dissenting justice’s delay in finishing her opinion.
 One Republican justice, David Prosser, was accused of choking the dissenter – a Democrat.

 When the ethics complaint was filed against Prosser over the choking incident, his Republican colleagues on the court recused themselves from considering the charges, effectively dismissing the complaint because the court lacked the quorum needed to vote on the question of discipline.